-The Cecilio Electric Cello arrived.
-It may not be custom made or a Yamaha Electric Cello, but it will undoubtedly do for many years.
-I am very satisfied with the purchase based on my family’s tight budget.
-But I will say, if you have the financial means to invest: invest.
+The Cecilio Electric Cello has arrived.
+It may not be custom-made or a Yamaha, but it will undoubtedly do the job in the recording studio.
+I am satisfied with the purchase based on my budget.
+But I will say, if you have the financial means to invest in a quality instrument, do invest.

 My first attempt to record instrumentals (on a tight deadline) resulted in a broken D-string, mid-session.
 Major crisis at 11:59 PM when you need the recording finished in 15 hours.
 I could attribute the break to the initial tuning and tightening that was necessary for an instrument that was shipped with the strings loosened completely, but an unused, broken D-string felt odd considering I hadn’t put any real strain on the strings.
 Luckily I had a spare D-string in my possession.